lalithtejakarnati/A-Realtime-Image-Dehazing-using-CNN-and-DCP/README.md

 Contributions are welcome.

-If you would like to improve the project:
+To contribute:

 1. Fork the repository
 2. Create a feature branch
-3. Commit your changes
+3. Commit changes
 4. Open a pull request

 ---